BalazsAtWork/blog-polymorphism-with-gson/README.md

 # Gson and Object Hierarchies

-[Gson][1] is a small Java library for serializing objects into json and deserializing json back to java objects.
+[Gson][1] is a small Java library for serializing objects into JSON and deserializing JSON back to java objects.
 But how can we deal with object polymorphism in Gson?